10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 How Do Tide Pools Form?

-You might think that tide pools only form when the tide goes out and exposes depressions in the rocky ground, but new tide pools can also form when big waves are driven further up beaches by storms or high wind.
+You might think that tide pools only form when the tide goes out and exposes depressions in the rocky ground, but new tide pools can also form when big waves are driven further up beaches by storms or high winds.

 Which San Diego tide pools do you like to visit?